spacefreak86/pyquarantine-milter/README.md

   SMTP port

 The following configuration options are optional in each quarantine section:
+* **ignore_hosts**
+  Comma-separated list of host and network addresses to be ignored by this quarantine.
 * **reject_reason**
   Reason to return to the client if action is set to reject.